Code-Institute-Submissions/andna5980-kefir-repo_JuneResub/README.md

     4. As a returning visitor, I would like to find easily the contact area, so I can use it in case of questions or doubts.

-        1.
+        1. User will easily find the contact area in the navigation bar.
+        2. Contact page will give users the posibility to be contacted for different reasons like general information, recipes or join the community.

     6. As a retuning visitor I would like to see new content that can inspire me to create my own recipes.

+        1. Users will be able to see recipes examples in our recipes area.
+This area will help the user to awake their creativity.
+        2. Users will see new recipes content loaded to the recipes page on a regular basis.

-    8. As a returning visitor, I would like to find ways to connect with people who will have the same interest.
+    8. As a returning visitor, I would like to find ways to connect with people who will have the same Kefir interest.

+        1. Users will have the option to join the Kefir community using the contact us form located in the contact page.

-    9. As a frequent user I want to sign up to the newsletter so I can be constantly updated about new recipes or products derivatives.
+    10. As a frequent user I want to be constantly updated about new recipes or products derivatives.

+        1. Users will be able to be update with new recipes, benefits and new kefir products when they join the kefir community.